 Q: Tell me more about your fascinating paper cutting technique – how did you arrive at this application and what inspired you?

 A: I studied fashion designer at degree level and then as a masters at the Royal College of Art and I used to do my fashion illustrations using block colour which is where this technique came from.
 I also wanted to use florescent pinks and greens and a statement bold technique – I just feel more comfortable ‘painting’ with paper.

 Q: Your work features animals, what took you in this direction?

 A: I’ve always been crazy about animals and have always liked them far more than people!
-I’m a country girl born and breed and did have animals growing up and have always loved their blinding intelligence, loyalty and trust.
+I’m a country girl born and bred and did have animals growing up and have always loved their blinding intelligence, loyalty and trust.
 I’ve always contributed a percentage of my sales to the WWF and I want to do a series of endangered animals to raise awareness.

 Q: When you work on a commissioned piece of art for a family pet, how does this process work?

 A: For more exotic commissions the client normally has an idea of what they are looking for.
 I meet them, suggest ideas and then we work together to find the perfect fit.
-I’ve done commissions ranging from kymono dragons to life size horses to a seven foot orchid!
-For family animals it normally works that I will go and meet the animal and owner involved as it gives me a better understanding of the animal’s personality which is the main thing to get across.
+I’ve done commissions ranging from kymono dragons to life-size horses to a seven-foot orchid!
+For family animals, it normally works that I will go and meet the animal and owner involved as it gives me a better understanding of the animal’s personality which is the main thing to get across.
 I normally take a series of photographs to get as much visual information as possible and then work with the client to find the right composition.

 Q: What’s your favourite product from your range and why?